 After graduation she successfully pursued her career as a dancer and became a member of Mexico’s National Company of Dance, specializing in classical and neo-classical ballet while performing mostly at the Palacio de Bellas Artes and at the National Auditorium in Mexico City.

-She has worked hand in hand with Alejandro Jodorowsky and Cristobal Jodorowsky as a choreographer and also as talent recruiter and manager for the montage of Chilean-French artist Adanowsky’s performances at Lunario and at the Metropolitan Theater.
+She has worked hand in hand with Alejandro Jodorowsky and Cristobal Jodorowsky as a choreographer and also as a talent recruiter and manager for the montage of Chilean-French artist Adanowsky’s performances at Lunario and at the Metropolitan Theater.
 She later became a member of the Opus Ballet company with which she traveled to Poland to perform “AQUA” as part of the dance and theater festival in Warsaw.
-Parallel to her artistic career, she attended classes at the Broadway Dance Center in New York, and at the Berlin Opera as well as Steps in Broadway.
+Parallel to her artistic career, she attended classes at the Broadway Dance Center in New York, and at the Berlin Opera as well as Steps on Broadway.

 She provided talent to perform in Los Angeles for the Marc Anthony and Jennifer Lopez show “¡Q’ viva the chosen ones!” through her newly created Agency: Rêves.

 Rêves has recently developed the choreography and provided the cast of the video clips “Banana Papaya” of the Puerto Rican artist Rene of Calle Trece, directed by Rene, “Que se sienta el deseo” of the Puerto Rican artist Wisin and Ricky Martin, directed by Jessy Terreros, “Nunca es suficiente” and “Danza de Gardenias” of the Mexican artist Natalia Lafourcade and “Mouthful of Wasps” of the Danish band Kashmir.